 Small Business Phone System Costs

-- The cost of the phone handsets themselves are not mentioned in the table above.
-This can range from $50 to $200 per handset.
+- The pricing above does not include the cost of phones, which can range from $50 to $200 per handset.

-All three of these VoIP providers will enable you and your employees to make and receive calls anywhere in the United States with high quality audio for free.
-Here are some basic features which are standard with all three providers.
+All three of these VoIP providers will enable you and your employees to make and receive calls anywhere in the United States and Canada with high quality audio.
+Here’s how the rest of their feature compare:

 - Each employee and / or department can have their own unique phone number, phone greeting, and voicemail box.
 RingCentral and Nextiva give each user a unique 10-digit number for free.
 Phone.com charges an additional $5/month per number.

 - Each company can use local phone numbers, have an 800 number or a combination of the two.
 Phone.com and RingCentral also offer international numbers for some countries.

 - An auto-attendant can direct callers to the right department or you can give callers the options of dial by name directory.
 For the phone greeting, Nextiva lets you send in a script to be professionally recorded by their production team at no extra cost.

 - You can set rules for how calls are handled.
 For example, sales calls can ring on multiple lines at once or roll from one person to another if calls aren’t picked up.
 Nextiva and RingCentral give you the most options for call routing.

 - Employees can make and receive call on their personal smartphone, using their business phone number.
 RingCentral had by far the best mobile app.